Gunpoint, Heat Signature, Morphblade, Floating Point

 Love the game though, even if it does swallow huge chunks of my life.

-Tom Francis: Nope - all I've got is a Kane and Lynch review you sent to the Uncensored address a while back.
+Nope – all I’ve got is a Kane and Lynch review you sent to the Uncensored address a while back.
 Resend?